Explore Georgia Tours

 • Heart conditions: Consult your doctor before hot thermal bathing

-• Pregnancy: Avoid very hot baths; consult your healthcare provider
+• Pregnancy: Avoid very hot baths and consult your healthcare provider

 • Skin conditions: Sulfur generally helps, but open wounds should be avoided